 There has been a lot of talk since I started this blog about the idea of drinking too much.
 As Catholics, we know that overindulgence in anything is a sin.
 This can be particularly dicey when out at a bar with your friends, just having a good time and you’re knocking back a few.
 Next thing you know, you’re feeling “pretty good” and you may just had a little too much.
 This is innocent, but there are things you can do to educate yourself in order to keep this from happening!

 You must consider what you’re drinking – and for argument’s sake and for my sanity, we are going to assume you are drinking only the highest quality craft beers. 🙂 Many of these beers can be considered high gravity (my favorites are!).

 High gravity beer refers to specialty craft beers with an increased specific gravity.
 High alcohol content is not the intended consequence of high gravity beer, however, the concentration of sugar and flavor-enhancing ingredients at the beginning of the brewing process results in a brew with a higher percentage of alcohol compared to other beers.
 High gravity beers are traditional in Europe, but only a small percentage of microbreweries in the United States produce them.
 They are more expensive than mass-produced beer.
 They are also more flavorful, intended to be sipped and savored, and are often paired with foods.

-Ordering these types are beers are a VERY good choice because they are very tasty!
+Ordering these types are beers are a good choice because they are very tasty!
 But you have to watch and learn how your body metabolizes them.
 They can sneak up on you!
 It’s happened to many – myself included!
-And we all know that bad things happen when beers sneak up on you (this is why cell phones are bad: texting, calling, tweeting …)

-So when drinking these fine, high-gravity craft beers, don’t forget to ask yourself: Two beer or not two beer?
+So when drinking, don’t forget to ask yourself: Two beer or not two beer?